MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/user-assistance.md

 Microsoft also accepts contributions and feedback about the developer and ITpro content through the [dynamics365smb-devitpro-pb](https://github.com/MicrosoftDocs/dynamics365smb-devitpro-pb).
 This repo does not have translation repos associated with it, but other than that, the same rules apply as for the *dynamics365smb-docs* repo.

+## Working in MarkDown

+If you fork one of our repos, you will be authoring in something called MarkDown.
+We recommend that you learn the basics by referring to the Docs contributor guide.
+For more information, see [How to use Markdown for writing Docs](https://docs.microsoft.com/en-us/contribute/how-to-write-use-markdown).

+The team that built the Docs.microsoft.com site have also developed an extension for Visual Studio Code that helps with MarkDown validation, for example.
+For more information, see [Docs Authoring Pack for VS Code](https://docs.microsoft.com/en-us/contribute/how-to-write-docs-auth-pack).
+However, you can also use other text editors.

+For other tips and tricks, see [Blog post: Collaborate on content for Business Central](https://community.dynamics.com/business/b/businesscentraldevitpro/archive/2018/12/15/collaborate-on-content-for-business-central).

 ## Translate the Help

 If you want to deliver a [localization app](developer/readiness/readiness-develop-localization.md), or if you want to deliver your functionality in more than one country, you will want to translate the Help.
 To help you do that, we suggest that you take a look at the [Microsoft Dynamics 365 Translation Service](/dynamics365/unified-operations/dev-itpro/lifecycle-services/translation-service-overview), which is available as preview in the Microsoft Dynamics Life Cycle Services.
 For more information, see [Translate documentation files](/dynamics365/unified-operations/dev-itpro/lifecycle-services/use-translation-service-ua).